 When we asked one of the servers what happened, it was mentioned that the POS system was not set up properly.
 (Felt bad for some service staff who had to apologize to other customers non-stop.)

 While that could explain the wait, was not sure how it would affect the lukewarm temperatures of the dim sum served.

 JU Signatures does have a promising menu, though not that a promising start.
-Perhaps give them some time to work out their systems.

 4 Maju Avenue, Singapore 556682